pytest-dev/pytest-order/docs/source/usage.rst

 Multiple test order markers
 -------------------
-More than one order marker can be set for a test.
+More than one order marker can be set for the test.
-In this scenario test will be executed several times in defined order.
+In this scenario test will be executed several times in the defined order.

 Combination of absolute and relative ordering
 ~~~~~~~~~~~~~~